gurjeetsingh/pronto-ai-takehome/README.md

 The discription of task not included due to the nature of this being an assignment.

-Copy executable in in home or usr directory, or a folder that contains the directories to be tested.
+Copy executable into home or usr directory, or a folder that contains the directories to be tested.

 Please run ```chmod +x wasItRufus.sh``` to make the script an executable.